 A Road Trip is the Best Way to See Iceland

 Undoubtedly, the best way to see Iceland is by renting a car, ideally a 4WD.
 This country has so much to offer, most of it outside the city.
-Having a car will allow you to explore the countryside at your own pace.
+A road trip is the best way to see Iceland.
+And having a 4WD will allow you to explore the countryside and F-roads.

 When we arrived at many of the well-known tourist sights, there were often bus-loads of tourists.
 I personally am not a fan of taking part in a tour like this, so we were incredibly grateful to have our own vehicle, so we could visit the popular sights when they were less crowded.